-We are accountable to the Office of Rail and Road (ORR), the rail regulator in Great Britain, for compliance with regulatory obligations, including those under our Network Licence and Station Licence.
+We are subject to independent regulation by the Office of Rail and Road (ORR), the rail regulator in Great Britain, for compliance with regulatory obligations, including those under our Network Licence and Station Licence.
 These authorise us to operate the main rail network and major stations (as listed in the station licence schedule).